JonathanWilbur/mueller-report/volume1.md

 the Russian social media campaign (see Volume I section II, supra).
 In January and February 2016, Mifsud and **\[ REDACTED: Investigative Technique \]** discussed **\[ REDACTED: Investigative Technique \]** possibly meeting in Russia.
-The investigation did not~ meeting.
+The investigation did not identify evidence of them meeting.
 Later, in the spring of 2016, **\[ REDACTED: Investigative Technique \]** was also in contact **\[ REDACTED: Investigative Technique \]** that was linked to an employee of the Russian ministry of defense, and that account had overlapping contacts with a group of Russian military-